LeonEricsson/mindex/README.md

 attempts at implementing document cleaning within mindex were unsuccessful due to the inherent complexity of parsing PDFs. even seemingly simple tasks, such as identifying paragraphs without visual information, proved to be nearly impossible to achieve reliably. the lack of standardization in PDF structure and the focus on visual layout rather than semantic content made it challenging to develop a universal, simple cleaning strategy that would work across various document sources.

 future improvements in mindex will therefore focus on more advanced document parsing techniques.
 PDF analyzers like surya and custom TeX parsers could significantly enhance our chunking strategy by allowing for more intelligent content extraction based on document structure rather than arbitrary word counts. this is particularly valuable for PDFs, which often lack clear structural indicators, use custom encodings, and may have inconsistent formatting, leading to artifacts in extracted text.

-_evaluation is ongoing; this section will be updated with new results._